 Murder Mountain: Sensationalism & Bias

-Although the Netflix series is based on the true story of a grisly crime, Halle says the Humboldt County depiction in Murder Mountain is highly sensationalized and rife with bias.
+Although the Netflix series is based on the true story of a grisly crime, Halle says the Humboldt County depicted in Murder Mountain is highly sensationalized.

 “I grew up seeing our community as my extended family because we all take care of one another.
 This is a small-town place in the best ways.
 The grower community has always been a huge portion of our economy, but it’s not based on greed.
 In fact, most growers are here not for the money, but to preserve the environment and the small-town social feeling that make us close-knit.
 Growers are generous too.
 Big donations to local schools and civic organizations often come from growers.
 I remember selling a pie at an auction for my class trip—for $460,” Halle says.
 “I never feel in danger on the backroads in Humboldt.
 Like, I got a flat tire on my way to visit a farm hours up a mountain so remote that there was no cell service.
 Three different sets of people stopped to help.
 Some were local growers, and others were trimmigrants.
 Murder Mountain’s bad vibe isn’t at all the norm here.”

 In contrast to Murder Mountain’s dark vision of the region’s cannabis growing industry, Halle says the Emerald Triangle is home to a high percentage of idealistic hippies, environmentalists, survivalists, and spiritual seekers whose lives are governed by ethics, ecology and a spiritual path.